KeepCreatingOnline/adams-blog/posts/2023-05-23_decentralization-bitcoin-and-the-future-of-money-a-personal-journey.md

 ---
-title: Decentralization, Bitcoin, and the Future of Money: A Personal Journey
+title: Decentralization, Bitcoin, and the Future of Money | A Personal Journey
-description: Decentralization, Bitcoin, and the Future of Money: A Personal Journey
+description: Decentralization, Bitcoin, and the Future of Money | A Personal Journey
 categoryId: 'bitcoin'
 authorId: 'adam'
 published: '2023-05-23'
 ---

 ![](https://cdn.discordapp.com/attachments/1059506026447110154/1110713260329680956/navluc-latmes_hyperrealistic_golden_bitcoin_logo_with_only_dark_9bfd4b08-d0b4-4856-a25c-4489746edcaa.png)

 # Introduction